Scalingo/documentation/_posts/platform/app/2000-01-01-dynatrace.md

 information gathered and get a better understanding of your application resources consumption.

-## Configuration of your application on Scalingo
+## Configuration of your Application on Scalingo

 In order to install the Dynatrace agent, you must use a specific buildpack.
 Hence you need to configure your application to [use a multi buildpack]({% post_url